tdwsl/aster-forth/readme.txt

 An example of aster_addC would be:

-    aster_addC(func, "Fun", ASTER_IMMEDIATE|ASTER_COMPILEONLY);
+    aster_addC(func, "Fun", ASTER_IMMEDIATE);

-This would create the word Fun using the C function "func" that is both immediate and compile-only.
-To create a word that is neither immediate nor compile-only, just use zero.
+This would create the word Fun using the C function "func" that is immediate.
+To create a word that is not immediate, just use zero.

 Words should take no arguments and return void.
 To access the top of each stack, use aster_stack[aster_sp-1] and aster_rstack[aster_rsp-1].
 The macros